wrprice/inet-time/CONTRIBUTING.md

 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Read the [documentation]() carefully and find out if the functionality is already covered, maybe by an individual configuration.
+- Read the [documentation][javadoc] carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](https://github.com/wrprice/inet-time/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of